-In the early post op period, your small new stomach (referred to as the “pouch”), is swollen because it’s inflamed and therefore VERY limited in how much it can hold.
-It's usual to tolerate only a few bites, tablespoons, or ounces at a time.
-(Most of your nutrition will therefore come from protein shakes in the beginning).
+In the early post op period, your new tiny tummy is swollen because it’s inflamed and therefore VERY limited in how much it can hold.
+It's usual to tolerate only a few bites, tablespoons, or ounces at a time in the beginning:

-As you heal and inflammation goes down, you're slowly able to eat a little more.
-Portion sizes will most likely continue to increase gradually throughout the first-year post op.
+HOWEVER, as you heal and the inflammation and swelling goes down, you can slowly eat a little more.
+Stomach tissue is stretchy...it's meant to stretch to some degree.
+Portion sizes therefore continue to increase gradually throughout the first-year post op.
 But don’t worry…

 Once healed, your pouch allows a larger, yet still limited, amount of food.

 It's common to hear "you should only eat 1/4-1/2 cup of food" or "4-8 ounces" ...or something along those lines.
 Panic sets in if you eat more than that, and you start to wonder if your pouch really DID stretch all the way back and you're going to gain all of your weight back.